feltcute/ModdingDocsMGD/Doc/Functions/EventOnly/Complete.rst

 **QuestComplete**
 ------------------

 ``"QuestComplete"`` makes an event no longer selectable via the Grimoire.
-Despite its name, it covers the entire :ref:`GrimoireCreation` section of :ref:`CardTypeCreation`, so both Quests, *and* Events in the Grimoire.
+Despite its name, it covers both Quests and Events via the :ref:`CardTypeCreation` key, so it is capable of removing both Quests *and* Events in the Grimoire from the player's view.

 .. tip::